Radon Guide Review Header

 EPA's Home Buyer's and Seller's Guide to Radon

-Active Testing
+We Like Active Testing

-Our experience...
+Our Experience

-We tried a Passive Testing Device by purchasing a Radon Test Kit, and followed the instructions for performing the test and sending the device to the lab.
-Then we received a report back in the mail.
-Even though the results were stellar and we did not need Radon mitigation, we thought about how this device only recorded the Radon for the short time period we had it setup in our home.
-Later, when we found that we could purchase a continuous testing device with a continuous readout of Radon levels, we purchased thebattery powered Radon Testing Device by Airthings.
+Later, when we found that we could purchase a continuous testing device with a continuous readout of Radon levels, we purchased the battery powered Radon Testing Device by Airthings.
 Since then, we have moved that device around our home, to view any possible Radon levels in various locations.
-Currently, we have two of these, one in the kitchen and another on a bookshelf in our family room, where these devices continuously tests for Radon and also continuously report levels.
+Currently, we have two of these, one in the kitchen and another upstairs in our bedroom, where these devices continuously tests for Radon and also continuously report levels.
 For us, having this Active Testing Device is like having a thermometer or a barometer on the wall.
-The Radon levels are actually quite miniscule, way below any of EPA charts, so viewing the readouts from time to time mostly just gives us continued peace of mind
+The Radon levels are actually quite miniscule, way below any of EPA charts, so viewing the readouts from time to time mostly just gives us continued peace of mind.

 Navigation: More Radon Information